-Well, that’s a longer story occupying a much shorter time-frame.
+Well, that is a longer story occupying a much shorter time-frame.

 Margarine was invented in 1869 by a chemist in France in response to Napoleon III’s call for help to create a cheaper, longer-lasting alternative to butter to fortify his troops.
 The first margarine was made of beef tallow, milk and water.
 This doesn’t seem soooo bad.
-Then a Dutch manufacturing company got involved and made the product even cheaper by swapping out beef tallow for plant-based fats, which turned the substance a sickly white-ish grey.
-This in turn prompted the company to apply yellow food dye to the product to make it look familiar.
+Then a Dutch manufacturing company got involved and made the product even cheaper by swapping out beef tallow for plant-based fats.
+Problem – the substance then turned a sickly shade of white-ish grey.
+Solution: inject it with yellow food dye to make it look familiar.

 Margarine production turned into a profitable business quickly, and within 10 years there were some 35 manufacturers operating in the US alone.

 The US dairy-farming states were not amused.
-Their rallies eventually led to outlawing the sale of margarine in some states.
-In others, margarine manufacturers were prevented from artificially dying their products yellow.
-Some states went further and forced the companies to dye their products – and the color they were required to dye them was bright pink, red or black.
+Their protests and rallies eventually led to the outlawing the sale of margarine in some states.
+In others, it became illegal for margarine manufacturers to artificially dye their products yellow.
+Some states went further and forced the companies to dye their products – and the color they were required to dye their margarine, depending on the state, was bright pink, red or black.
 A federal margarine tax was soon instituted, licenses and fees were required to sell it, and so on.

-Team Margarine hung in there, though, and especially during the depression, was rewarded with grateful customers for their cheap alternative to butter.
+Team Margarine hung in there, though, and especially during the depression, was rewarded with grateful consumers for this cheap butter alternative.
 Finally, in 1950 the dairy famers relented, and the government dropped the margarine tax.

 Luck smiled wider upon the margarine industry though, because at this same time, the low-fat diet myth, supported by the American Heart Association, took off.
 Margarine was re-branded from “cheap butter alternative” to “health food,” due to its lack of saturated fat.
 Margarine’s popularity surged in a US population done with World War 2, but ready to fight the war on fat.